containers/podman/docs/podman-generate-kube.1.md

 **--service**, **-s**

 Generate a Kubernetes service object in addition to the Pods.
-Used to generate a Service specification for the corresponding Pod ouput.
+Used to generate a Service specification for the corresponding Pod output.
 In particular, if the object has portmap bindings, the service specification will include a NodePort declaration to expose the service.
 A random port is assigned by Podman in the specification.

 ## Examples